BMBIT-oss/PAI_WIKI/FAQ.md

 ## Other Questions
 ### Which panel is best for using with PAI
 We consider EVO192/HD are the best panels available to use with PAI.
 Why?
 Answer is simple.
 They have the fastest serial port with baud rate 57600(38400 default) vs 9600 on SP/MG panels.
+If you want IP150.
+Answer is the same because IP150 uses panel's serial port.